 Parents should complete Hackney's in-year application form in addition to a supplementary information form that asks specific questions in relation to assessing a pupil's aptitude for rowing.
-Both forms must be completed and both forms are available from Hackney Learning Trust.
-The supplementary information form can also be downloaded from the school's website.
+Both forms must be completed and both forms are available from Hackney Education.
+The supplementary information form can also be downloaded from the academy's website.

-Both forms must be completed and returned by 30th April 2020.
-The in-year application form must be returned to Hackney Learning Trust at the address on the form.
-The supplementary information form must be returned directly to the school.
-If there are more applicants who have an aptitude for rowing than places available, priority will be given those who score the highest in the physiological aptitude test.
+Both forms must be completed and returned by 30th April.
+The in-year application form must be returned to Hackney Education at the address on the form.
+The supplementary information form must be returned directly to the academy.
+If there are more applicants who have an aptitude for rowing than places available, priority will be given to those who score the highest in the physiological aptitude test.